FreeTAKTeam/FreeTakServer/README.md

 YOu can see the complete COT description   {here}(https://github.com/FreeTAKTeam/FreeTakServer/blob/master/docs/FreeTakServer%20specs/COTDomainModel.pdf)

 ## Documentation
-under docs, you can find various documents including an UML model of the Domain classes involved in a COT event.
+under /docs, you can find various documents including an UML model of the Domain classes involved in a COT event.

 ## Requirements
 - Python  3.6 (or better)
+following Python libraries are required and will be installed automatically by Pip: flask, lxml, pathlib, tabulate, sqlalchemy, setuptools, Flask-SQLAlchemy

 ## Installing and using FreeTakServer
+the following are the instructions to install FTS 1.1 or better.
+Past versions can have different procedures.
 Important Note: depending from the system you are using, the following commands may be executed using  python3, Pip3 or in alternative python, Pip (without the 3).

 ### Prerequisites
-you will need to install Python 3, PIP before you can install  FTS
+you will need to install Python 3 and PIP before you can install FTS

-- Install Python3
+- Install Python3 and PIP
 ```
   sudo apt update && sudo apt install python3 && sudo apt install pip3` (Ubuntu)```
  ```